quinn997/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
 * What can you use X for?

+Face lock can be used to protect people's computers and privacy.
+For example, when a stranger is sitting in front of my computer, the face lock will alarm the stranger and speaker will play "You are not Quinn, go away!"

 * What is a good environment for X?

+Good lighting, simple background, the person shows the whole face and doesn't move.

 * What is a bad environment for X?

+poor lighting, too many objects detected, the person only shows part of the face and is constantly moving.

 * When will X break?

+Sometimes the face lock fails to detect the right person when the lighting is dark or when the angle is different.

 * When it breaks how will X break?

+It will incorrectly classify the stranger as the owner of the computer.
+If the person is constantly moving in front of the camera, it will also incorrectly classify the stranger as the owner of the computer.

 * What are other properties/behaviors of X?

+I added a second identification method - password - to make sure that strangers will not be able to unlock the owner's computer even if he used the owener's face to unlock the face lock.

 * How does X feel?

+Face lock is connected to the labtop webcam.
+It can be easily removed so that the user could set is up at different places like doors.